Robert Livingstone: Financing, Production, Screenwriting, Editorial services.

 When is Copy Editing Done?

-It is the last step before production or submission to publishers or producers.
+It is the last step before submission to publishers or producers.

 What does Copy Editing Cost?